Click & Collect customers, we want you to have your say - please complete our short survey (link is at bottom of this page)

 Click & Collect was never a faster alternative to having your order delivered - it was purely to offer customers living close enough to Warehouse A the option of picking an order up, if it was more convenient for them

 We aim to despatch all orders within 24 working hours of being placed (Express orders are shipped same day).
 This timescale applies equally to Click & Collect orders, so please remember there could be hundreds (literally) of orders in front of you in the queue and that those customers have the right to expect that their orders are shipped on time

 So here's a little reminder of what has always been offered...

 Until now, we have prioritised Click & Collect orders but the faster we get, the faster some customers expect us to be.
 Over the past few months we've been put under increasing pressure to have Click & Collect orders ready much sooner than was agreed at checkout or arriving outside our opening hours.
-We all work hard to pick every order as quickly as possible but prioritising Click & Collect orders like this has a knock-on effect that can often delay other orders being shipped on time
+We all work hard to pick every order as quickly as possible but prioritising Click & Collect orders like this has a knock-on effect that can often delay other customers' orders being shipped on time

-The new totally automated system explained above and operating two warehouses makes it impossible for us to continue this way any longer
+We hope you'll appreciate that the new totally automated system explained above and operating two warehouses makes it impossible for us to continue this way any longer

 During the 3 month trial we closely monitored all aspects of the business, including the Click & Collect service